-Starry Eyed: Romantic Stargazing Escapes For Valentine’s Day
+Starry Eyed: Best Stargazing Escapes In The UK

 Look how they shine for you...

 One of the (many) wonderful things about holing up in the country is the lack of pollution: air, sound and, most crucially, light.
 Suddenly, all of nature’s twinkling lights peep out from the darkness, and you can spot whole constellations – even planets sometimes.
-Chile’s Atacama Desert – with its high altitude, dry climate, and lack of pollution – is widely considered the world’s best stargazing destination, with the Northern Lights, Canary Islands, Namibia and Iceland all hot on Chile’s heels.
-If you’re looking for something a little closer to home, here are the best spots for stargazing in the UK.
+Chile’s Atacama Desert, with its high altitude, dry climate and lack of pollution, is widely considered the world’s best stargazing destination, with the Canary Islands, Namibia and Iceland all hot on Chile’s heels, as well as the Arctic Circle where the Northern Lights are a common sight.
+But where to go stargazing in the UK?

 Read the C&TH Responsible Tourism Guide